-Brown Rice Stir Fry with Vegetables and Eggs is a healthier, lower-calorie version of a traditional stir-fry, and it's incredibly delicious and filling!
+Stir-Fried Brown Rice with vegetables and eggs is a healthier, slightly lower-calorie version of a traditional stir-fried rice, and It's incredibly delicious and filling!

 This fried rice recipe works wonderfully with leftover rice you may have in the refrigerator, so I also like to call it a budget-friendly recipe.